-5. Chitosan-Based Organic-Inorganic Hybrids for Biomedical Applications
+5. Chitosan-based organic-inorganic hybrids for biomedical applications

-Based on the IUPAC definition, a hybrid material is a "material composed of an intimate mixture of inorganic components, organic components or both types of components, where the components usually interpretate on scales of less than 1 μ m" [173].
-This definition embraces organic-inorganic hybrids containing at least one inorganic component and one organic component with an interpretating structure on the sub-micrometric scale.
-Due to their dual composition, organic-inorganic hybrids display unique properties, offering interesting opportunities in several applications [194], including in regenerative medicine [195].
-The interpenetrating network formed by the organic and inorganic matrices allows finely tuning the mechanical and biological properties, combining the high mechanical properties typical of the inorganic components, with the elasticity [196], and possibly biocompatibility and bioactivity of the organic components [197-200].
-Additionally, a suitable hybrid formulation allows obtaining organic-inorganic hydrogels, monoliths, bulk materials and 3D printable inks [196].
+Based on the IUPAC definition, a hybrid material is a "material composed of an intimate mixture of inorganic components, organic components, or both types of components, where the components usually interpenetrate on scales of less than 1 μm" [164].
+This definition embraces organic-inorganic hybrids containing at least one inorganic component and one organic component with an interpenetrating structure on the submicrometric scale.
+Due to their dual composition, organic-inorganic hybrids_display unique properties, offering interesting opportunities in several applications [186], including in regenerative medicine [187].
+The interpenetrating network formed by the organic and inorganic matrices allows finely tuning the mechanical and biological properties, combining the high mechanical properties typical of the inorganic components, with the elasticity [188], and possibly biocompatibility and bioactivity of the organic components [189-192].
+In addition, a suitable hybrid formulation allows obtaining organic-inorganic hydrogels, monoliths, bulk materials, and 3D printable inks [188].

 The organic-inorganic hybrids can be further divided into two classes referred to as class I and II.
 In class I, the interconnected network is based on weak intermolecular forces, such as Van der Waals, hydrogen bonds, ionic and electrostatic interactions.
 The class II hybrids are featured with stable covalent bonds between the organic and inorganic phases.
 Obviously, in class II hybrids coexistence of covalent and non-covalent interactions is possible.
-The exploitation of CHT as the organic component is particularly attractive [201] due to its biocompatibility, biodegradability, low toxicity and biological properties, as previously highlighted.
+The exploitation of CHT as the organic component is particularly attractive [193] due to its biocompatibility, biodegradability, low toxicity, and biological properties, as previously highlighted.
 At the same time, silica and hydroxyapatites are very appealing inorganic phases to be used in hybrid synthesis for regenerative medicine, especially for bone tissue repair.
 Both hydroxyapatite, the native bone mineral phase, and silica are pivotal to improve the mechanical properties of the final material, besides being osteoinductive and biocompatible.

 5.1.
-Class I Chitosan-Based Hybrids
+Class I chitosan-based hybrids

 As in the case of hydrogel design, the polycationic nature of CHT at acidic pH, or after stable N-peralkylation, offers an easy way to form interpenetrating organic-inorganic hybrids with anionic counterparts.
-A robust network produced by ionic interactions between the protonated amino groups of CHT and hydroxysilicate anions was obtained by a sol-gel process, performed in acidic conditions, by mixing CHT and hydrolyzed tetraethoxysilane (TEOS) solutions [202].
-The role of pH and the acidic nature was investigated.
+A robust network produced by ionic interactions between the protonated amino groups of CHT and the hydroxysilicate anions was obtained by a sol-gel process, performed in acidic conditions, by mixing CHT and hydrolyzed tetraethoxysilane (TEOS) solutions [194].
+The role of pH and acid nature was investigated.
 It was found that hybrid materials with better mechanical properties could be obtained in mild acidic conditions (pH 4) in the presence of acetic acid.
 The modulation of the silica/CHT ratio also allowed tuning the mechanical properties: the higher the CHT content, the lower the rigidity of the resulting scaffold.
 The bioactivity was investigated in terms of bone-like hydroxyapatite deposition on the scaffold surface.
-Notably, scaffolds with CHT content higher than 50% did not trigger the formation of hydroxyapatite, thus limiting the osteoinduction properties of the silica phase.
+Interestingly, scaffolds with CHT content higher than 50%, did not trigger the formation of hydroxyapatite, thus limiting the osteoinduction properties of the silica phase.